codeship/ci-guide/part 1.md

 ## getting started

 We're going to walk you through using Codeship to build, test and deploy your Docker applications.
-Codeship uses a new tool called Jet to turn your existing Docker apps and workflows in to a seamless CI/CD process.
+Codeship uses a tool called Jet to turn your existing Docker apps and workflows into a seamless CI/CD process.

-The first thing you want to do is install Jet on your local machine.
+The first thing you want to do is install Codeship Jet on your local machine.
 For Mac users, you can do this through Brew and Linux users can curl the Jet binary directly.
 [You can see more detailed instructions here.](https://codeship.com/documentation/docker/installation/)

 ## testing jet

 Once Jet is installed, we'll want to test it out.
 Type 'jet version' to print the version number on screen.
 Next, type 'jet help' to bring up the help options.
-There's a lot Jet can do - from running CI to encrypting your credentials, so take some time to play around with what you see when you run 'jet help'.
+Jet is very powerful - from running CI to encrypting your credentials, so take some time to play around with what you see when you run 'jet help'.

 ![Jet Help Log Output]({{ site.baseurl }}/images/jet-help.png)

 ## make a simple ruby script

-Now that we have Jet installed, we're gonna take a few minutes and build a simple little "app" so that we have something to play with.
+Now that we have Jet installed, we're gonna take a few minutes and build a simple little "app".
 This isn't a real app, we're just going to write a little Ruby script and a Dockerfile to use as case studies.
 We'll expand on them later on.

 First, create a file called **Check.rb**.
 In that file we're just going to print our Postgres and Redis versions.
 If you're wondering how we're printing versions of tools we haven't set up - we'll get there.